vdbergh/vtjson/docs/source/usage.rst

 Wrappers
 --------

-Wrappers may be used to combine a collection of schemas into a new schema.
+Wrappers are schemas that contain references to other schemas.

 .. autoclass:: vtjson.union
    :class-doc-from: both